We want everyone to enjoy a safe stay in Suffolk. Here you can read top tips from the NHS for enjoying summer safely in Suffolk. more>

 Protect the environment by travelling sustainably and staying local.
 If you can, try to journey by foot or bike.
 This means you’ll have a chance to experience our wonderful county as you travel, and you won’t have to worry about finding a car parking space.

 Enjoy getting off the beaten track.
-We know everyone has their favourite spot in Suffolk – or maybe their favourite two, or three – but if large numbers of people head to the same place, it becomes impossible to stay safely socially distanced.
+We know everyone has their favourite spot in Suffolk – or maybe their favourite two, or three – but if large numbers of people head to the same place, it becomes impossible to manage parking, litter, and safety.
 Instead, seek out some new favourites away from the crowds.

 Enjoy supporting our local businesses, we really encourage you to shop with them.